School Values in Science

 Individual and unique:

-When children start at Edwinstree in Year 5, they have often had varied experiences of science.
-We see everyone as an individual and present science to them in that way.
-We look at links to the wider world and see that not all scientists wear white coats.
-We can show students, by using different mediums during teaching, that no matter what their personal unique interests are, Science is of value to them.
-Science itself is a unique subject as it not only encompasses the disciplines, which individually and then combined, explain how this world and the organisms on it work, but it is also a combination of academic, theoretical and practical work.
-All students can and do, find aspects of science that they can excel at.
-This gives them confidence and an understanding that their own individuality is a strength, especially when students with different unique talents come together and work in a collegic way.
+In science we look at links to the wider world and see that not all scientists wear white coats.
+We can show students that no matter what their own personal unique interests are, science is of value to them.
+Science itself is a unique subject as it not only encompasses three disciplines individually but when combined together, they explain how our world and the organisms on it work.
+Science is a combination of academic, theoretical and practical work.
+All students find aspects of science that they can excel at.
+This gives them confidence and an understanding that their own individuality is a strength, especially when students with different unique talents come together and work in a collegiate way.

-The beauty of teaching science in a middle school is multifactorial.
-Students are taught by specialist teachers, in purpose built laboratories from the age of nine years; unconstrained by SATS or GCSEs, we can focus our teaching of the national curriculum through practical and investigative work.
-This means students are engaged which enables them to learn, and in many instances, find their wonderful!
+The beauty of teaching science is a middle school is multifactorial.
+Children are taught by specialist teachers in purpose-built labs from the age of 9; unconstrained by SATs or GCSEs we can focus our teaching of the National Curriculum through practical work and investigative work.
+This means the children are engaged and this enables them to learn and in many instances to find their wonderful.

-The science curriculum is designed to be challenging to all students, no matter of their ability, whilst supporting those who need it.
-We play our part in supporting the development of literacy and numeracy of our students, by embedding those core skills in our Schemes of Work.
-We also pride ourselves that students learn the majority of their science through practical investigations.
-During these times, students often have their 'wow' moment: when they see their own cells down a microscope, the first time they light a Bunsen burner and when they understand the patterns in the periodic table.
-These moments, if nurtured, provide society with our scientists of the future.
+The science curriculum is designed to be challenging to all students which includes giving support to those that need it.
+We play our part in supporting the development of literacy and numeracy for our children by embedding these core skills in our Schemes of work.
+But pride ourselves that students learn the majority of their science through practical investigations.
+During these times children often have their WOW moments: when they see their own cells down a microscope; the first time they light a Bunsen burner and when they understand the patterns in the periodic table.
+These moments provide society with our scientists of the future.

-During science, we take time to explore outside of the curriculum and try not to be restricted just to classroom based learning.
-STEM days, external visitors and using the outside learning space, all enrich and give a fullness to the learning experience of our students.
+During science lessons we take time to explore outside of the curriculum and try not to be restricted just to classroom-based learning.
+STEM days, external visitors and using the outside learning space all enrich and give a fullness to the students’ learning experience.